Bestakin/Bestakin/README.md

-### Hey!
+### 👋 Hey!
 I'm Best Akinlabi

-- I'm an aspiring Software Engineer
+I'm an aspiring Software Engineer passionate about backend development, clean code, and real-world problem-solving with Java and Spring Boot.

-- Currently attending Ontario Tech Univerity pursuing Software Engineering at the undergraduate level.
-I'm currently in my 3rd year.
+---

+### 🎓 Education
+* Ontario Tech University, B.Eng. in Software Engineering
+* Currently in my 3rd year and actively building real-world projects

+---

+### 💻 What I Love
+* Building APIs using Spring Boot
+* Exploring Web Services (SOAP & REST)
-- I love learning things about technology and growing my skill set.
+* Learning new technologies and growing my skill set

--  Fluent in English
+* Collaborating with others on meaningful projects

+---

+### 🧠 Current Learning Focus

+* REST & SOAP APIs
+* Spring Boot (Security, JPA, Testing)
+* Swagger, H2, Maven
+* Clean architecture & testing best practices

+---

+### 🚗 What I’m Currently Building

+* A **backend system for a car website** with Spring Boot integrating so many features.

+---

+🔗 Connect with me on [LinkedIn](https://www.linkedin.com/in/best-akinlabi-817416251/))
 <!--
 **Bestakin/Bestakin** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.